 The first thing you should do is make enquiries of the Land Registry to make sure that this person is indeed the registered owner of the freehold reversion.
 You do not need to incur the fees of a Cambridge conveyancing lawyer to do this as you can do this on the Land Registry website for a few pound.
 Rest assured that regardless, even if this is the legitimate freeholder, under the Limitation Act 1980 no more than 6 years of rent can be collected.

 I acquired a leasehold flat in Cambridge, conveyancing formalities finalised 7 years ago.
 How much will my lease extension cost?
 Comparable properties in Cambridge with an extended lease are worth £227,000.
 The ground rent is £50 per annum.
 The lease ceases on 21st October 2095

-With just 64 years left to run we estimate the premium for your lease extension to be between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.
+With 72 years left to run we estimate the price of your lease extension to be between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more detailed due diligence.
-Do not use this information in a Notice of Claim or as an informal offer.
-There may be additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information without first getting professional advice.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
+You should not use the figures in tribunal or court proceedings.
+There are no doubt additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first seeking the advice of a professional.